plausible/docs/docs/community-integrations.md

 * [Bridgetown](https://rubygems.org/gems/bridgetown-plausible-tag): A Liquid tag to add Plausible Analytics to your Bridgetown site.
 Built and maintained by [Andrew Mason](https://www.andrewm.codes/).
 Here's [the source code](https://github.com/andrewmcodes/bridgetown-plausible-tag).

-* [Hugo](https://github.com/divinerites/plausible-hugo) : A theme component to add Plausible Analytics & custom goals to your [Hugo](https://www.gohugo.io/) site.
-Allows you to ignore tracking on certain pages.
-For Saas or self-hosting.
-Help manage CSP rules.
+* [Hugo](https://github.com/divinerites/plausible-hugo) : A theme component to add Plausible Analytics to your [Hugo](https://www.gohugo.io/) site.
+You can add custom goals, ignore tracking on certain pages and manage CSP rules.
+Works for both Plausible Analytics Cloud and Self-Hosted.
 Can be used as Hugo Module.
 Built and maintained by Divinerites.
-Here's the [source code](https://github.com/divinerites/plausible-hugo)

 * [AUR package for Arch Linux](https://aur.archlinux.org/packages/plausible-git/) : Start it using ``systemctl start plausible``, enable it at boot with ``systemctl enable plausible`` and change the environment variables by editing ``/etc/plausible.conf``.
 Built and maintained by [Rhys Perry](https://github.com/plausible/analytics/issues/263).

+* [NextJS](nextjs-integration.md): Simple integration for Plausible Aalytics and https://nextjs.org.
+Provides custom events functionality.
+Built and maintained by [4lejandrito](https://github.com/4lejandrito).

 Let us know about any other integrations that you've built and we will feature them.
 Thanks for your support!